rackerlabs/support-how-to/content/cloud-load-balancers/using-the-rackspace-network-effectively.md

 expecting external traffic to your Cloud Servers, you can create a firewall around them and reduce their exposure to outside threats.
-Note that Rackspace creates all new servers with basic security settings, however you should follow the instructions located in [Configuring Basic Security](/how-to/configuring-basic-security)to further protect your data.
+Note that Rackspace creates all new servers with basic security settings, however you should follow the instructions located in [Configuring Basic Security](/how-to/configuring-basic-security) to further protect your data.

 ### Finding the Rackspace IP address